Chicago, IL | p: 773.338.1313

 There are already a ton of excellent tutorials for making a seamless background pattern in Photoshop or Illustrator, and I probably won’t be saying anything that hasn’t been said better elsewhere, but I thought I’d walk through my process for these.

-Let’s take a recent (and ridiculously complicated) pattern I made for a restaurant client who sells Asian street food and the best matcha tea.
+Let’s take a recent (and ridiculously complicated) pattern I made for a restaurant client who sells Asian street food.

 When I set out to write this blogpost, it occurred to me that not too long ago, I wasn’t allowed to make website background patterns this big or complicated.
-Remember Geocities sites, with all their irritatingly obvious 4k gif patterns?
 We’ve come a long way, and I was curious about why that was.
 So I asked Gregg.
 He was sitting 20 feet away from me at his desk, but I was feeling antisocial, so I IM’d him.

 Ok!
 Nice.
 That’s good to know.